C++ emplace_back

 Output:

-In this example, size of the vector 'v' increases by adding new character value at the end of the vector using emplace_back function.
+In this instance, the size of the vector 'v' expands by appending a new character value at the vector's end through the emplace_back method.

 emplace vs insert